 Hong Kong Disneyland as a Destination

-We love Hong Kong Disneyland, but no American should make the expensive trip to Hong Kong solely for Hong Kong Disneyland.
+Setting aside that dilemma, Hong Kong Disneyland is not a destination resort for the average American who needs to fly 16+ hours to get there.
+We absolutely adore Hong Kong Disneyland, but no American should make the expensive trip to Hong Kong solely for this theme park.
 That would just be foolish and excessive for a park that is a 1-day park for 95% of guests and a 2-day park only for extreme Disney fans.
 Fortunately, there are a couple of other ways to visit Hong Kong Disneyland that do make the trip reasonable.

 We’ve been to Hong Kong Disneyland a few times, and each time, that has been in conjunction with another destination.
 Our first two times, we did Tokyo Disney Resort after HKDL, treating it as the “Gateway to Tokyo Disney Resort.”
-One our most recent visit, we went after attending the Grand Opening of Shanghai Disneyland.
+During one visit, we went to Hong Kong after Shanghai Disneyland.

 There are a few reasons for stopping in Hong Kong.
-First, it’s very easy to book Hong Kong as a low/no-cost stopover on the way to Tokyo or Shanghai, which means that it’s about $0 to $50 to add Hong Kong to an Asia trip from an airfare perspective.
+First, it’s very easy to book Hong Kong as a stopover on the way to Tokyo or Shanghai, which means that it’s inexpensive to add Hong Kong to an Asia trip from an airfare perspective.
 (We are aware that a lot of people don’t understand how stopovers work, so you can read about that in our “How to Visit 3 Disney Destinations on 1 Airfare” post.)

 Second, while Hong Kong Disneyland has come into its own as of the last couple of years in terms of being a quality Disney theme park, it still doesn’t compare to Tokyo Disneyland, Tokyo DisneySea, or Shanghai Disneyland.
 You should not fly to Asia solely for Hong Kong Disneyland.